RetrocompSi/MS-DOS/Projects/README.md

 Basic:
-Source code for a game written in QBasic.
+Source code for two games written in QBasic.